github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ## Networking for larger runners

 Larger runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
-This means that you can connect to your runner from anywhere on the Internet.
-All instances of a hosted runner will be assigned a static IP from a range that is unique to the runner.
+These are public IP addresses, allowing you connect to your runner from anywhere on the internet.
+All instances of a larger runner will be assigned a static IP from a range that is unique to the runner, and each customer can use up to 10 static IP addresses from this pool.

 ## Planning for larger runners

 ### Create a runner group

 Runner groups are used to collect sets of identically-configured virtual machines.
 You can then decide which organizations or repositories are permitted to run jobs access to those sets of machines.
-You can create a group by following the steps in "[Managing access to GitHub-hosted runners using groups](/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups)."
-During the hosted runner deployment process, the runner can be added to an existing group, or otherwise it will join a default group.
-You can create a group by following the steps in "[Managing access to GitHub-hosted runners using groups](/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups)."
+During the larger runner deployment process, the runner can be added to an existing group, or otherwise it will join a default group.
+You can create a group by following the steps in "[Controlling access to larger runners](/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."

 ### Plan the labels for your runner group